MikeCrookenden/Coursera-CleaningData-Project/CodeBook.md

 180 data lines, one for each person-activity combination (30 subjects x 6 activities)

-each data line has SUbject (key), Activity (description) and mean value of 79 selected measurments for this Subject-Activity
+each data line has Subject (key), Activity (description) and mean value of 79 selected measurments for this Subject-Activity

 Header row describes the individual measurements.
 More details are shown below, reproduced from the assignment documentation: